claudiamig/closer-to-the-sky/README.md

 - Maria Clara Heringer Lourenço
 > Undergraduate Student in Astronomy at Observatory of Valongo (Universidade Federal do Rio de Janeiro)
 - Claudia Mignone
-> Researcher in astronomy outreach and public engagement at INAF National Institute for Astrophysics, Italy (inaf.it)
+> Researcher in astronomy outreach and public engagement at INAF, National Institute for Astrophysics, Italy (inaf.it)
 - Claudio Alberto Barbosa Araujo
 > PPG, voluntary professor at Ninho das Aguias